 A HOTAS gives players full control of their ship, with a thruster to control the speed, a flight stick to control their movement, and buttons to do everything else.
 That’s about as in a nutshell as I could make that statement!

 HOTAS setups can cost hundreds, even thousands, of dollars.
 Fortunately, there are some decent entry-level options that won’t break the bank.

-I personally purchased the Thrustmaster T-Flight Hotas X Joystick; for £38 you’ll really feel like you’re in control of your very own spaceship, hurtling through space at light speed.
-As a by-product of purchasing a HOTAS my accuracy has dramatically increased and I’m finally able to opt for fixed weapons.
+I purchased the Thrustmaster T-Flight Hotas X Joystick; for £38 you’ll really feel like you’re in control of your very own spaceship, hurtling through space at light speed.
+As a result of purchasing a HOTAS, my accuracy has dramatically increased and I’m finally able to opt for fixed weapons.

-If immersion is your goal, an affordable is a strong step in the right direction.
+If immersion is your goal, an affordable HOTAS setup is an achievable step in the right direction.

 Are There Any We’ve Missed?

 That concludes our list of Elite Dangerous mods, add-ons and apps.

 It’s important to note that the range of enhancements grows every day.
 If we’ve missed any that deserve to be included, please drop us a comment below and we’ll update our list.